 Independent review of information security

-It is the responsibility of ITS Information Security Compliance, working with the Information Assurance Committee to facilitate a review of college and departmental information security objectives, controls, policies, processes and procedures through an annual campus IT Security Risk Assessment.
+It is the responsibility of ITS Information Security Compliance, working with the Information Assurance Committee to facilitate a review of college and departmental information security objectives, controls, policies, processes and procedures through an annual campus Information Security Risk Assessment.
 Additional independent reviews of university information security should be conducted regularly or when significant changes occur.

 ISO/IEC 27002 was adopted by The University of North Carolina at Charlotte in 2012.
 All standards and guidelines are based on this code of practice for Information Security Management.